bixat/NextDesk/README.md

    - Check that `bixat_key_mouse` package is properly installed
    - Verify platform-specific permissions
    - Restart the application after granting permissions

-4. **UI not responsive**
-   - Resize the window to trigger responsive breakpoints
-   - Check that the window width crosses the 800px threshold
-   - Restart the app if drawer doesn't appear on small screens

-5. **Animations not smooth**
-   - Ensure you're running in release mode for best performance
-   - Check system resources (CPU/Memory)
-   - Disable animations in `main_screen.dart` if needed

 ## 🤝 Contributing